Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:

-- application secrets (also named application password).
+- **application secrets** (also named application password).
 This is what we've seen so far.
-- certificates.
+- **certificates**.
 This is the object of this paragraph.

 ![Topology](./ReadmeFiles/daemon-with-certificate.svg)

 To use certificates instead of an application secret you will need to do little changes to what you have done so far:

-- (optionnally) generate a certificate and export it, if you don't have one already
+- (optionally) generate a certificate and export it, if you don't have one already
 - register the certificate with your application in the application registration portal
 - enable the sample code to use certificates instead of app secret.